shigeyukey/shige-addons-wiki/src/yearly-heatmap-generator.md

 Generate all heatmaps as an image (default: 800px PNG).
 Colors and designs can be customized as options.
 You can use it when you want to share yearly learning progress or when you want to share Streeck achievements.

-Note: This add-on is only for generating the heatmap image so does not have a feature to display the heatmap on Anki's Home screen.
+* **Notes:** This add-on is only for generating the heatmap image so does not have a feature to display the heatmap on Anki's Home screen.
 The Anki icons are used only to refer to the [official Anki](https://apps.ankiweb.net/) ([Anki License](https://github.com/ankitects/anki/blob/main/LICENSE)), so this add-on is not related to the official Anki.